programmiersportgruppe/sbt-tabular-test-reporter/README.md

 ---------

 * Should the hostname be include in the file?
-* Should the the current time be included in the file?
 * Should the current commit and a flag indicating whether the working copy is clean be included?
 * Is time stamping the filename the right solution or should we have an "archiving plugin" that copies files after a successful run into the archive folder?